BIDS/2017-01-12-ucb/lessons/git/index.md

     Run analysis

 >### Exercise 1
 >Using the terminal, navigate to a convenient location on your computer and make a directory called `birdsurvey`.
-Inside this folder, create a text file called `script.py` that contains the text above.
+Inside this folder, create a text file called `script.R` that contains the text above.

 Now, we'll set up a git repository for this folder by running the following command within that directory.
 Again, make sure that you're in the `birdsurvey` directory before running this command.